Founded in 1888

 Our Core Principles and Values are Timeless

-With the evolution of the City and the growth of Midtown Manhattan, clients and law firms relocated, as did Wolf Haldenstein.
+With the evolution of New York City and the growth of Midtown Manhattan, clients and law firms relocated, as did Wolf Haldenstein.
 In 1924, the Firm moved its office to 270 Madison Avenue just a few blocks away from Grand Central Terminal, and the Firm is still there today.
-As Wolf Haldenstein’s practice areas expanded towards the end of the 20th Century, it opened offices in Chicago, Illinois and San Diego, California.
+As Wolf Haldenstein’s practice areas expanded towards the end of the 20th century, it opened offices in Chicago, Illinois and San Diego, California.

 While maintaining a growing law practice, Firm members actively supported the expansion and enforcement of civil rights protections across the United States.
 Wolf Haldenstein attorneys joined the Freedom Riders and traveled to the segregated South in the early 1960’s to assist in civil rights and voter registration activities and enforcement of Supreme Court desegregation orders.